| Title: | Bindings for ArcGIS |

 This function can only read current geoprocessing settings.
 Settings, such as the current workspace, must be configured in the calling Geoprocessing script, not within the body of the R script.

-## Not run: tool_exec <- function(in_para, out_params) { env = arc.env() wkspath <- env$workspace ... return(out_params) } ## End(Not run)
+## Not run: tool_exec <- function(in_para, out_params) { env = arc.env() wkspath <- env$workspace ... return(out_params) } ## End(Not run)## Not run: tool_exec <- function(in_para, out_params) { env = arc.env() wkspath <- env$workspace ... return(out_params) } ## End(Not run)

-S4 class.
+arc.feature S4 class.

 Container for shape information pertaining to extent and shape from a table class.

-, directly and
+Class arc.table-class, directly and

-by class "arc.table"
+arc.dataset-class by class "arc.table".

-geometry information (see arc.shapeinfo
+shapeinfogeometry information (see arc.shapeinfo)

-spatial extent of the dataset
+extentspatial extent of the dataset

 TODO